anvovn/discordbot/README.md

 Go to the Applications tab on the [discord developer site](https://discord.com/developers/docs/intro) where you will be prompted to log in.
 From here, go through the following steps to set up your bot:

-- On the top right corner, click New Application; give it the application a name and create.
+- On the top right corner, click New Application; give the application a name and create
-- Next, go to the Bot tab, where you can assign your bot a name, avatar and banner
+- Next, go to the Bot tab, where you can assign your bot a name, avatar, and banner
-    - Staying in the Bot tab, sscroll down, then turn on Public Bot and Message Content Intent
+    - Staying in the Bot tab, scroll down, then turn on Public Bot and Message Content Intent
-- Now go to the Installation tab and check Guild Intall, select Discord Provided Link, and under Default Install Settings, select bot as a scope and permissions of your choice
+- Now go to the Installation tab and check Guild Install, select Discord Provided Link, and under Default Install Settings, select bot as a scope and permissions of your choice
     - Copy and paste the install link in another tab to add the bot to your server of choice

 ## Downloading/Cloning Repo